$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: INTRODUCTION

-As pointed out earlier, the expected \texttt{Sum-reward} for any policy depends \emph{only} on the first-order marginal inclusion probabilities and \emph{not} on the higher-order joint inclusion distribution.
-In particular, any two online prediction policies, that have the same conditional marginal inclusion probabilities, yield \emph{exactly} the same expected sum reward per round.
-This simple observation leads to the \texttt{SAGE} meta-algorithm described below.
+We begin our discussion with the \texttt{Sum-reward} variant in the \texttt{$k$-experts} problem.
+As pointed out earlier, the expected sum reward obtained by any policy depends \emph{only} on the first-order marginal inclusion probabilities and \emph{not} on the higher-order joint distribution.
+In particular, any two online prediction policies, that have the same conditional marginal inclusion probabilities, yield \emph{exactly} the same reward per round.
+This simple observation leads to the \texttt{SAGE} meta-algorithm described in Algorithm \ref{sage}.

-Clearly, the above procedure yields the same performance (regret) as the base policy $\pi_{\textrm{base}}$.
-However, the advantage of the above three-step process stems from the fact that, unlike the base policy (which could be computationally intractable), the \texttt{SAGE} policy can be efficiently implemented for many problems.
-We show that when \texttt{Hedge} is used as a base policy for the $\bm{k}$-\textbf{sets} problem, the marginalization in line 3 reduces to the evaluation of certain elementary symmetric polynomials, that can be efficiently computed using Fast Fourier Transform (FFT) techniques.
+From the pseudocode, it is clear that the \texttt{SAGE} meta-algorithm has the same regret as the base policy $\pi_{\textrm{base}}$.
+However, unlike the base policy (which could be computationally intractable), the \texttt{SAGE} policy can be efficiently implemented in many problems.
+For example, we show in Section \ref{hedge-sec} that when \texttt{Hedge} is used as the base policy for the \texttt{$k$-sets} problem, the marginalization in line 3 reduces to the evaluation of certain elementary symmetric polynomials.
+These quantities can be efficiently computed using Fast Fourier Transform techniques.
 Furthermore, an efficient sampler for line $4$ can be borrowed from the statistical sampling literature, reviewed in Section \ref{prelims}.

-\texttt{SAGE} is flexible and can be easily augmented with heuristics when the exact marginalization in line 3 is difficult to obtain.
-This unlocks the potential application of a host of off-the-shelf algorithms from the Probabilistic Graphical Model literature to online learning problems.
-However, we would like to remind the reader that \texttt{SAGE} policy is not necessarily regret-optimal when the expected reward depends on higher-order inclusion probabilities (such as the \texttt{$k$-experts} problem with \texttt{Pairwise-reward} or \texttt{Max-reward}), for which we need other techniques (see Section \ref{pairwise_section}).
+Note that \texttt{SAGE} is not necessarily regret-optimal for arbitrary monotone reward functions where the expected reward depends on higher-order inclusion probabilities.
+However, in Section \ref{general_reward}, we show that we can still use the \texttt{SAGE} framework in this case by approximating the given reward function with modular reward functions.
+The approximation utilizes recent results from non-submodular set function optimization theory.